Work.Incentivized Reviews

 Reviews influence purchase decisions, return rates, and merchandising strategy.
 Low catalog coverage meant customers had less confidence buying and the business had less signal to work with.
 Both problems had the same fix.

-My contributions
+My role and contributions

 Led UX strategy and competitive research